GavrilM/takethekids/README.md

 # takethekids
-Web app for WeHack hackthon
+Web app to allow parents to share the load of childcare.